jpommerening/release-station/docs/github-pages.md

 [GitHub pages][gh-pages] is a service by GitHub for hosting your website on GitHub's `github.io` domain.
 GitHub provides access to the working copy of the `gh-pages` branch in a Git repository.
-In addition to the files that are commited to this branch, GitHub can also [render static sites][jekyll] from Jekyll template files.
+In addition to the files that are commited to this branch, GitHub can also [render static sites][gh-jekyll] from Jekyll template files.
 We won't make use of that feature though.

 ## Creating the gh-pages branch